BOOKING CONDITIONS

 22 If You Have a Complaint

 22.1 In the unlikely event that you have cause to complain during the course of your travel arrangements with us, you must bring it to our attention immediately.
 If your complaint is not resolved then you must repeat your complaint in writing within 28 days of the end of your travel arrangements with us by writing to us at our Registered Office or emailing us at customerrelations-intl@amawaterways.com.
 You must provide any booking reference and all other relevant information to enable us to fully investigate your complaint.
-Any complaints which do not involve death, personal injury or illness and which are not made in accordance with this procedure we are unable to accept liability.
+We are unable to accept liability for any complaints which do not involve death, personal injury or illness and which are not made in accordance with this procedure.

 22.2 We are a member of ABTA, membership no. Y6393.
 Through our membership we can offer you an arbitration scheme for the resolution of disputes arising out of, or in connection with your holiday.
 Further information on the ABTA Code of Conduct and the arbitration scheme can be found at www.abta.com/consumer-services.